-FilmArt is an ongoing column I write for TIFF's online publication, The Review.
+FilmArt was a regular column I wrote for the Toronto International Film Festival's (now-defunct) online publication, The Review.

 A shark rising from the depths towards a nude swimmer; a giant (perhaps even 50-foot) woman attacking cars on a freeway; Rhett Butler clutching a bare-shouldered Scarlett O’Hara.
 Some of the most enduring images in film history never ran through a projector, but began life as elements of promotional campaigns, and — thanks to nostalgia, notoriety, or sometimes just pure ubiquity — became iconic in their own right.
 FilmArt looks at the advertising, posters, lobby cards and other ephemera that complement and enrich the filmgoing experience.

 Like many digital publications, sadly the original site these articles were published on is no longer online.
 However, many of these articles were archived by the WayBackMachine.
 This is the only way these pieces are accessible, so please be patient while they load.

 A two-part interview with the legendary director of Gremlins, The 'Burbs and Matinee.
 The die-hard cinephile looks back on the advertising for his films including the bait-and-switch campaign for Gremlins, convincing Roger Corman not to use the title Hollywood Hookers, and "the worst poster in history"

 Throughout the 1950s — AKA the first time major studios were panicking about small screens at home cutting into their profits —exhibitors tried everything from 3-D to Smell-O-Vision to lure viewers away from their living rooms, but when it came to sales gimmicks, one man was King: William Castle.